 The goal of this workshop is to address questions such as: How to model the interactions between people, data, and digital tools that create new spaces and forms of civic action in the digital era?
 How to analyse the emerging properties (e.g. action-guiding rules) and knowledge in these contexts?
 How we design socio-technical systems that effectively leverage data and knowledge for deliberation and collective decision making?
 Can we design the meta-rules of emergent participatory ecosystems?

-This workshop will bring together researchers in Artificial Intelligence (AI), Web science, social sciences and philosophy to discuss on how democratic practices can benefit from recent advances in AI and the Web of Data.
+This workshop will bring together researchers in Artificial Intelligence (AI), Web science, social sciences, law and philosophy to discuss on how democratic practices can benefit from recent advances in AI and the Web of Data.
 Linking data, for example, already offers tangible benefits to services, companies, and customers.
 We envisage that linking people, data, and knowledge could also improve the openness, inclusiveness and effectiveness of democratic systems.

 Topics include (but are not limited to):